 As a blogger or content creator, or even an SEO, you always run the risk of getting your online content ripped off and copied.
-It’s a risk because even though search engines might be getting smarter at detecting the original source ofsome duplicate content, it isn’t always easy.
-And there’s no guarantee that the original source will be determined every time, and the duplicated content penalized.
+It’s a risk because even though search engines might be getting smarter at detecting the source of some duplicate content, it isn’t always easy.
+And there’s no guarantee that the source will be determined every time, and the duplicated content penalized.

-For one, there’s the sheer number of websites that might be copying your content, and for another, search queries are often limited to a certain number of words, with the less significant prepositions like “in” “or” “and” etc not counted.
-So simply copying a piece of your content and pasting it as a Google Search query won’t always do the trick.
+For one, there’s the sheer number of websites that might be copying your content, and for another, search queries are often limited to a certain number of words, with the less important prepositions like “in” “or” “and” etc. not counted.
+So just copying a piece of your content and pasting it as a Google Search query won’t always do the trick.
 Here’s what you can do.

 Quoted search queries

-For example, if I search forfind duplicate content on Google, it will show me most relevant results that have all three keywords, or a combination of them in any order or any number of them.
-However, if I search for “find duplicate content”, it will search for results that have the exact string “find duplicate content” in them.
+For example, if I search for find duplicate content on Google, it will show me most relevant results that have all three keywords, or a combination of them in any order or any number of them.
+However, if I search for “find duplicate content,” it will find results that have the exact string “find duplicate content” in them.

 Here are all of these.
 I think It will help you a lot.
-If you have any problem then please comment in the below comment box.
+If you have any problem, then please comment in the below comment box.